qihongl/learn-hippo/README.md

 If you would like to play with the model, here's a [Code Ocean capsule](https://codeocean.com/capsule/3639589/tree) we created, which contains the code in this repo and some pretrained weights.

-You can run Simulations 1, 2, 4, and 5 and see the results in 10 minutes.
+You can qualitatively replicate most results and see the plots in 5 minutes.
 Once you are in the Code Ocean capsule, simply click **reproducible run**.
-To specify which simulation you would like to run, go to `code/src/demo.py`, on line 31, change `simulation_id` to 1, 2, 4, or 5, and then click **reproducible run** again.
+To specify which simulation you would like to run, go to `code/src/demo.py`, on line 33, change `simulation_id` to 1 or 2, and then click **reproducible run** again.
+You can also modify the level penalty at test (e.g. line 39 - 41).
 Once you are done, you can check the figures listed in the timeline (right hand side, under reproducible run).

 ## Dependencies